ironcarbon/js-foundation/README.md

 * Because of the 'arguments' object, we can't technically have any parameters defined for a function.?
 * When we define our functions and the compiler looks at our code lexically.
 It determines what variables are available for us in our variable environment.

+# Higher Order Functions
+* Simply a function that can take function as an argument or function returns another function.
+Why useful?

+# Closures

 * Closures are also called lexical scoping(staticlly scoped).
 Lexical means where it is written, scoping is what variable we have access to.

 * Functions returns functions  => closure